arojas1/journal/journal.md

 - Connected journals folder to GitHub and uploaded goals.md to github.
 - Used touch to create journal.md in journal folder.
 - Looked up markdown syntax to add to journal.md.
-- Transferred journal from previous file to journal.md and used mardown syntax to adjust file.
+- Transferred journal from previous file to journal.md and used markdown syntax to adjust file.

 ### Second hr:
+- Experimented with markdown syntax on journal and cheat sheet.
+Used links to headings to make a sort of table of contents.